Project Timeline in Excel (Table of Contents)

 Example 2- In-built Gantt Project Planning Template

-Let’s see Project Timeline using Excel In Built Gantt project template.
 As you all know, excel is well known for its simplicity.
-There are more simple ways in recent versions of excel which has a separate template for Gantt Project Planning.
-You can directly use it and give your data inputs to have a Gantt Visualization.
-It reduces steps we covered in the first example and apparently is a time saver.
+There are more simple ways in recent versions of Excel, which have a separate template for Gantt Project Planning.
+Let’s see Project Timeline using the Excel In-Built Gantt project template.
+You can use it directly and give your data inputs for a Gantt Visualization.
+It reduces the steps we covered in the first example and is a time saver.

-- Go to File Menu and Click New tab on the ribbon placed vertically on the left-hand side.
+- Go to File Menu and Click the New tab on the vertical ribbon on the left side.

-- In Search Box, type Gantt Project Planner and hit the search button to search the template dedicated for Project Planning.
+- In Search Box, type Gantt Project Planner and hit the search button to search the template dedicated to Project Planning.

-- You can double click the template to get opened and fill the details as per header which reflects a change in horizontal bars placed there.
+- You can double click the template to get opened and fill in the details as per the header, which reflects a change in horizontal bars placed there.

-This is it from this article where we learned how to create a graphical project timeline in excel.
-Let’s wrap the things up with some points to be remembered.
+In this article, we learned how to create a graphical project timeline in Excel.
+Let’s conclude with some key points to remember:

 Things to Remember

-- Horizontal bars on Gantt chart represent the duration (In a number of days or in time) it takes to complete any particular activity or project.
+- Horizontal bars on the Gantt chart represent the duration (In the number of days or time) it takes to complete any particular activity or project.

 - This chart doesn’t provide more detailed information about the project.
+It doesn’t provide any real-time monitoring of the project/task.
 It only shows the duration it takes to complete the task and whether the task is on the duration or not.
-It doesn’t provide any real-time monitoring on the project/task.

 Recommended Articles

 This is a guide to Project Timeline in Excel.
-Here we discuss how to use Project Timeline in Excel along with practical examples and downloadable excel template.
+Here we discuss how to use Project Timeline in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –